tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ## Actual transcoding

 Having proven the concept of streaming events, the remaining piece of the server is to run something that transcodes the received video then returns the new file and streams progress output while it's running.
-Given the input file is a `NamedTemporaryFile` called `infile`, running Handbrake's CLI isn't hard:
+Given the input file is a `NamedTemporaryFile` called `infile`, running Handbrake's CLI and getting access to the output isn't hard:

 ```python
 with tempfile.NamedTemporaryFile(mode='rb', dir='/var/tmp') as outfile: